-CALCULATE is one of the most dynamic functions that can help you add deeper insights in your reports.
+CALCULATE is one of the most dynamic functions that can help you add deeper insights to your reports.
 But to truly understand it, it’s necessary to have a good grasp of row and filter context as well.

 Sample Data Used